Chemical Burn on Gums? Healing Guide - Double White

 About Product Choice

-How do I choose a teeth whitening product that’s right for me?
+How do I choose the right teeth whitening kit for me?

-You can choose the right teeth whitening product for you based on your dental condition, needs and expected results, or ask our sales team for advice.
+Our teeth whitening kits include different combinations of products such as patches, pens, and oral rinses.
+You can choose a package that's right for you based on your personal needs and budget, or ask our sales team for advice.

 You may also like